Regular attendance and punctuality are vital for good progress and we expect all children to be on time each day and have attendance above 97%.

 How do I know what my child’s attendance is?

-Persistent Absentee = BELOW 90% - UNSATISFACTORY AT RISK OF PENALTY NOTICE BEING ISSUED.
+BELOW 90% - MAJOR CONCERN -AT RISK OF PENALTY NOTICE BEING ISSUED.

 If your child has 100% attendance in a half term, they will receive an attendance certificate.

 At the end of the year, certificates are awarded for Bronze, Silver and Gold attendance.
-Gold attendance is awarded for 100% attendance all year and is accompanied by a gift from the Academy.
+Gold attendance is awarded for 100% attendance all year.